Monday Motivation: Willow herb and hoary mullein

 Wild teasles populated some banks in dense clusters.
 And then suddenly, the willow herb was supplanted by endless stands of Indian or Himalayan Balsam, great bushes of pink and white and purple blossom.

-By the time we got to St Ives, we’d seen hoary mullein, creeping cinquefoil, silver weed, marsh woundwort, orange balsam, branched burr-reed, flowering rush, cotton thistle, common mallow and endless stretches different varieties of that most humble of all water plants, duckweed: greater duckweed, fat duckweed, ivy-leaved duckweed…
+By the time we got to St Ives, we’d seen hoary mullein, creeping cinquefoil, silverweed, marsh woundwort, orange balsam, branched burr-reed, flowering rush, cotton thistle, common mallow and endless stretches of a variety of that most humble of all water plants, duckweed: greater duckweed, fat duckweed, ivy-leaved duckweed…

 St Ives was as far as we could go in the time we had available.
 So we turned tail, and retraced our voyage down the Great Ouse, across the Middle Levels and up the Nene.